35 Similes for Slow – As Slow as a Snail

 Meaning: Treacle is a thick, sticky syrup that moves slowly.
 This simile is used to describe something that is moving very slowly.

-• Example Sentence 1: “The line at the coffee shop was as slow as treacle, and I was running late for work.”
+• “The line at the coffee shop was as slow as treacle, and I was running late for work.”

-• Example Sentence 2: “The meeting moved as slow as treacle, and I found it hard to stay focused.”
+• “The meeting moved as slowly as treacle, and I found it hard to stay focused.”

 Other Ways to Say: